By Arlene Mornick

 These firing instructions are specific to the new Art Clay Copper.
 Other low fire copper clays may have different firing instructions according to the manufacturer.
 The piece can be fired in a kiln at 1778 degrees.

 Maintain this temperature for 30 minutes.
-Allow the kiln to cool to 1500 degrees and remove the fired pieces from the kiln with tweezers or tongs and quench immediately with water, which will help remove most of the post-firing oxidation layer.
+Immediately remove the fired pieces from the kiln with tweezers or tongs and quench with water, which will help remove most of the post-firing oxidation layer.

 Butane Torch Firing Guidelines